ewanld/pg_formulas/README.md

 |-------------|------ |
 | formula_id | Id to identify this particular formula instance (must be unique across all declared formulas).
 | table_name | Name of the table containing the column to update
 | column_name | Name of the column to update.
-The column must have a date or datetime type and must exist in the table structure (pg_reactive_toolbox does not create the column).
+The column must have a date or datetime type and must exist in the table structure (pg_formulas does not create the column).

 ### Example
 From the below table ```customer```, we want to update the ```last_modified``` column automatically when a row is modified.